stevenrobertson/sd-docs/report/tools.md

 suggests that NVIDIA's Fermi is more likely to yield the highest performance without overwhelming optimization efforts.

-[TODO: a paragraph about which model to get?]

 ## GPGPU framework

 OpenCL is, well, open.
-Its broad industry support, including stalwart backers Apple and AMD, and adoption in the mobile computing space make it likely to be the standard of choice for cross-platform development of high-performance compute software [CITE?].
+Its broad industry support, including stalwart backers Apple and AMD, and adoption in the mobile computing space make it likely to be the standard of choice for cross-platform development of high-performance compute software [@Kanter2010a].
 It also offers an extension mechanism, similar to the one used in OpenGL, to offer a clean path for a vendor-specific hardware or driver feature to become a part of the standard without breaking old code.
 OpenGL's history presents evidence that vendor support of these extensions is important in determining whether the standard will stay current and relevant.

-- OpenCL is, erm, open.
-Supports runtime compilation of device code from C, so we wouldn't have to write a language frontend.
-Lamentably, however, it lags behind CUDA and hides many core features we need.

-- CUDA has PTX, UVA, a bloody fantastic runtime optimizer.
-It's lock-in, but it feels so good.
-Far more initial investment required to take advantage of all this, though; OpenCL may have needed the same thing in the end, but at least we'd get code running.

-- We go with the best, and damn the labor.

-[TODO: this section]
+Once again, however, NVIDIA's technological head-start in the GPGPU market is large enough to warrant ignoring ideological preferences.
+Kanter notes that OpenCL is "about two years behind CUDA [@Kanter2010]," a sentiment echoed by many industry observers and supported both by a simple comparison of the feature sets of both frameworks and by the authors' first-hand experience.

+Due to the need to optimize the rendering engine to hardware constraints, particularly with regard to components such as the accumulation process (Chapter \ref{ch:accum}), porting this implementation across GPUs is expected to be difficult.
+As a result, compatibility and standards compliance is not a priority for this implementation.
+This implementation will therefore be based on the CUDA toolkit, rather than OpenCL[^future].

+[^future]: The authors are also planning an entirely new implementation which should not be quite so *fussy* about the hardware parameters.
+This implementation operates quite differently from the traditional flame algorithm, and we're still working out the necessary mathematics, so it is not documented here — but when it is ready to be implemented, we do intend to use OpenCL.

 ## Host language